longle325/guess-the-number/README.md

 # Guess The Number Game

-This is a simple guessing game built using Python's Tkinter library.
+This is a simple guessing game built using Python's Tkinter libray and object-oriented programming style.
 The game generates a secret number between 1 and 1000, and the player has to guess the number within the given range (or you can choose a number and someone else will guess).

 ## Features